 I like to be able to touch it, feel it, see it.

-Just the way I'm I'm wired.
+Just the way I'm wired.

-I grew up with parents that grew up in the depression.
+I grew up with parents that grew up in the Depression, and they beat it into my head: save money, save money, save money, save money, save money.

-Because they didn't have any.
+And I don't blame them because they didn't have any.

 I actually think it probably would be a good idea at this point to investigate all this corruption.

-The good news is what I reported last night on Hannity, the breaking news I came into the show with last night is yeah, the five months of missing text are being recovered.
+The good news is what I reported last night on Hannity, the breaking news I came into the show with last night, is, yeah, the five months of missing text are being recovered.

 Look, I don't know about the Secret Society.

-ABC News, and I was just getting wind of this as I was coming on the air last night, didn't have enough time to investigate it because I was breaking this other news and I was on the phone for like an hour and a half about the five months recovered.
+I didn't have enough time to investigate it because I was breaking this other news and I was on the phone for like an hour and a half about the five months recovered.

 I don't know what he was talking about.